redhat-openstack/website/source/uncategorized/rdo-manager-architecture-overview.html.md

 This page ( <https://www.rdoproject.org/TripleO-CLI#Post-Deployment> ) contains a description of scaling out a deployed workload cloud.
 The process involves two stages:

-Updating the plan managed by Tuskar, as described in the “Preparing the deployment plan” section above Calling heat stack-update, to apply the set of changes to Heat’s stack; the workload cloud.
+*   Updating the plan managed by Tuskar, as described in the “Preparing the deployment plan” section above
+*   Calling heat stack-update, to apply the set of changes to Heat’s stack; the workload cloud.

+As in the case of the original deployment of the overcloud via Heat, that status of the update can be checked by running heat stack-list.
+It's also possible to see a history of the events associated with a stack by running heat event-list overcloud.